Sex & Sexuality

 • There is a conflict between those who reject the traditional binary male-female divide, and people who affirm it as a fundamental distinction but wish to change from one to the other.

-• There is a fundamental disconnect within our society concerning sex - specifically, concerning the physical act of sex.
-On the one hand, we have cast off the antiquated religious taboos: sex outside marriage is no longer sinful and shameful, and rules about who is allowed to have sex with who are seen as laughable, maybe even harmful; the boundaries of what is acceptable are extending all the time.
-But, on the other hand, rape and sexual assault are still seen as wrong - and the rules of acceptable behaviour are getting clearer and more restrictive all the time.
+• On the one hand, we have cast off the antiquated religious taboos: sex is just a simple physical act, a stress reliever, having no more moral consequence than going to the toilet or blowing your nose; sex outside marriage is no longer sinful and shameful, and rules about who is allowed to have sex with who are seen as laughable, maybe even harmful; sexual boundaries (the limits which decide what acts are socially acceptable) are extending all the time.

 Questions